 75mm: The crown jewel of this whole set of lenses, its shots can tell its own story.
 It is usually my first choice for close-ups of the male and female leads, as it has the most gentle focus fall-off, as well as the most perfect light refraction.
 I could even film the entire movie with just this one lens!

-135mm: Of all the lenses, this one shot the most beautiful rainbow of all.
+135mm: Of all the lenses, this one has the most beautiful rainbow flare of all.

 What is your overall opinion on the Angénieux Optimo Prime lenses?
 How was your experience with it?